-Delayed admission is where a summer-born child delays admission into a Reception class until the start of the September after the fourth birthday.
+Delayed admission is where a summer-born child delays admission into a Reception class until the start of the September after the fifth birthday and not the September after the fourth birthday.
 This means admission would be out of the normal age group.
 A summer-born child is one whose birthday is between 1 April and 31 August.